8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

       1) query: The GraphQL query to run.
       2) limit: How many records to fetch.
+      3) respKey: A key for accessing the response.
-      3) endpoint: Where to fetch the records from.
+      4) endpoint: Where to fetch the records from.
-      4) authToken: If needed, a token to access the API.
+      5) authToken: If needed, a token to access the API.
      -->
      <section class="container">
       <InfiniteScroll
           :query="query"
           :limit="limit"
+          :respKey="respKey"
           :endpoint="endpoint"
           :authToken="authToken">
           <!--